Bergamo

-Bergamo (/'b3:rg@mou/ BUR-gə-moh, /it/; Bèrghem /lmo/) is a city in the alpine Lombardy region of northern Italy, approximately 40 km northeast of Milan, and about 30 km from the alpine lakes Como and Iseo and 70 km from Garda and Maggiore.
+Bergamo (/'b3:rg@mou/ BUR-gə-moh; /it/; Bèrghem /lmo/) is a city in Lombardy region of northern Italy.
+The seat of the province of Bergamo, it is located approximately 40 km northeast of Milan, and about 30 km from the alpine lakes Como and Iseo and 70 km from Garda and Maggiore.
 The Bergamo Alps (Alpi Orobie) begin immediately north of the city.

-With a population of 120,580 as of 2025, Bergamo is the fourth-largest city in Lombardy.
-Bergamo is the seat of the province of Bergamo, which counts more than 1,115,037 residents as of 2025.
+With a population of 120,629 as of 2026, Bergamo is the 4th-largest city in Lombardy and the 34th-largest in Italy.
 The metropolitan area of Bergamo extends beyond the administrative city limits, spanning over a densely urbanized area with slightly fewer than 500,000 inhabitants.
 The Bergamo metropolitan area is itself part of the broader Milan metropolitan area, home to more than eight million people.

 The city of Bergamo is composed of an old walled core, known as Città Alta ('Upper Town'), nestled within a system of hills, and the modern expansion in the plains below.
-The upper town is encircled by massive Venetian defensive systems that has been a UNESCO World Heritage Site since 9 July 2017.
+The upper town is encircled by massive Venetian defensive systems that have been a UNESCO World Heritage Site since 9 July 2017.

-Bergamo is well connected to several cities in Italy, thanks to the motorway A4 stretching on the axis between Milan, Verona, and Venice.
+Bergamo has good links to other cities in Italy via the motorway A4 which connects Milan, Verona, and Venice.
 The city is served by Il Caravaggio International Airport, the third-busiest airport in Italy with 12.3 million passengers in 2017.
 Bergamo is the second most visited city in Lombardy after Milan.

-Toponymy
+Etymology

 In classical Latin, the toponym is attested as Bergomum, while in late Latin Bergame.
 The toponym in the local Bergamasque dialect of the Lombard language is instead Bèrghem.
 There are various hypotheses put forward to trace the origin of the name of the city.

-Local historian and politician Bortolo Belotti compared the toponym to previous Celtic and pre-Celtic names, of which Bergomum would then only be the Latinisation; the word berg in Celtic means a protection, fortification or abode.
-In the writings of early Roman period, the toponym Bergomum appears to be associated with Bergimus, the Celtic god of mountains or dwellings.
+Local historian and politician Bortolo Belotti compared the toponym to previous Celtic and pre-Celtic names, of which Bergomum would thus only be the Latinisation; the word berg in Celtic means a protection, fortification or abode.
+In writings of the early Roman period, the toponym Bergomum appears to be associated with Bergimus, the Celtic god of mountains or dwellings.

 Historian Antonio Tiraboschi argued instead that the toponym stemmed from the Proto-Germanic language.
 The Bergamo toponym is similar to toponyms in various Germanic-speaking areas, and might be associated with *berg +*heim, or the "mountain home".
-The hypothesis of a Germanic derivation clashes however with the absence of documents regarding Germanic settlements in the area prior to the settlement of the Lombards who settled in the northern part of the Italian peninsula after the collapse of the Roman Empire.
+The hypothesis of a Germanic derivation clashes however with the absence of documents regarding Germanic settlements in the area prior to the incoming of the Lombards, who migrated to the northern part of the Italian peninsula after the collapse of the Roman Empire.